An Alternative History of Australian Football

 But what is Friendly Street that it is so succesful?
 Why does it survive (to now be Australia's longest running regular poetry reading) where others, with possibly better resources, do not?
 Answers to these questions lie in both what Friendly Street is and isn't.

 Friendly Street is not a movement.
-Unlike the Jindyworobaks, the Modernists and the Classicists, all of whom preceded it in South Australia, it has not even the loosest of manifestos or creeds.
+Unlike the Jindyworobaks, the Modernists, and the Classicists, all of whom preceded it in South Australia, it has not even the loosest of manifestos or creeds.
 It is not a cabal of 'in' writers who dictate terms to all comers.
-While various cliques have existed and continue to exist, there influence has never been such as to affect the nature and purpose of the meetings.
+While various cliques have existed and continue to exist, their influence has never been such as to affect the nature and purpose of the meetings.
 It is not a workshop.
-There is no organized or formal response to any poem presented.
+There is no organised or formal response to any poem presented.
 Readers must make what they will of whatever response the audience provides.
 Friendly Street is, however, both a venue and a community.

 As a venue it provides an audience and a place for poets and poetry in Adelaide.
 The open readings which constitute the second half of any Friendly Street meeting are an unsurpassed opportunity for poets and poetry, of literally any type and quality, to be presented and heard.
 To visit Friendly Street is to hear poetry; good, bad and indifferent.
 To read at Friendly Street is to have an audience predisposed to your work, if only because it is poetry.